jallajs/jalla/README.md

 </details>

+## Manifest
+A bare-bones application manifest is generated based on the projects `package.json`.
+You could either place a `manifest.json` in the assets folder or you can generate one using a custom middleware.

 ## API
-Middleware can be added by creating an instance of the server.
-The application is an instance of [Koa][koa] and supports all [Koa middleware][koa-middleware].
+After instantiating the jalla server, middleware can be added just like you'd do with any [Koa][koa] app.
+The application is an instance of Koa and supports [all Koa middleware][koa-middleware].

+Jalla will await all middleware to finish before trying to render a HTML response.
+If the response has been redirected (i.e. calling `ctx.redirect`) or if a value has been assigned to `ctx.body` jalla will not render any HTML response.

 ```javascript
 var mount = require('koa-mount')